 - Safe and accurate diagnostic techniques

 - Applying effective manual intervention strategies

-- Correctly using injection techniques for a wide range of musculoskeletal problems
+- Correctly using injection techniques and pharmaceuticals for a wide range of musculoskeletal problems

 - Applying the knowledge relevant to referring people with pain to other agencies for further appropriate intervention